Talking with Liberals

 Answer.

-A liberal church, in the context of which I speak, is generally understood as one which has left the major doctrines of the Christian church.
-At some point they tend to modify their creeds to conform to their ideas.
-They have such a liberal view of the scripture and therefore no longer accept the dictates of the scripture upon their thoughts or lifestyle.
-The liberal church by their definition no longer belongs to the community of God's people, though they would dispute that.
+A liberal church, in the context of which I speak, is generally understood as one that has left the major doctrines of the Christian church.
+At some point, they tend to modify their creeds to conform to their ideas.
+They have such a liberal view of scripture that they no longer accept its dictates on their thoughts or lifestyle.
+The liberal church, by its definition, no longer belongs to the community of God's people, though it would dispute that.
 From my experience, however, there are usually a few of God's people attending the church.